zedar/aleph-notifications/contracts/subscriptions/README.md

 Subscription smart contract for the aleph-notification service
 ==============================================================

-`subscriptions` is a contract that allows users to subscribe for aleph zero chain events and get notified via variaty of channels (e.g. Telegram).
+`Subscriptions` is a contract that allows users to subscribe for aleph zero chain events and get notified via variaty of channels (e.g. Telegram).

 # Repository structure